syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Charts.md

 {% endhighlight %}
 {% endtabs %}

-The following screen shot shows the high-low lines in the line chart.
+The following screen shot shows the drop lines in the line chart.

 ![Drop lines](Working-with-Charts_images/droplines.jpg)

-### Add series lines
+### Add Series Lines

 Series lines are used in Excel stacked bar and column charts that create lines from one bar to another that connect every data point in a series.
-Series lines in Excel Pie of pie and bar of pie charts are used to create lines that connect the main pie chart with the secondary pie or bar chart.
+Series lines in Excel Pie-of-pie and bar-of-pie charts are used to create lines that connect the main pie chart with the secondary pie or bar chart.

 The following code snippet shows how to add series lines in a pie chart.